Skip to main content

 Get clear on what you’re building

 Start with your end in mind.
-Building a small, profitable rental business requires a different approach than expanding to thousands of units.
-In tech development, you often create initial solutions that you’ll need to revise and improve later on.
-Clarify your goal and optimize towards that North Star as you build your OKRs for your 3, 6, 12-month roadmap.
+Building a small, profitable rental business requires a different strategy than expanding to manage thousands of units.
+Just as in tech development, where initial solutions often undergo revisions and improvements, your approach should evolve as your goals become clearer.

 Then you go through a pretty substantial technology due diligence process.
 At the end of the day, choosing the wrong technology can set you back months and months and months.